ASFOpenSARlab/opensarlab-docs/user_docs/git_in_OpenSARlab.md

 ASF's OpenSARlab Jupyter Notebook library lives in the [asf-jupyter-notebooks GitHub repository](https://github.com/asfadmin/asf-jupyter-notebooks).

-A git puller pulls in any changes to the repo each time a user's OpenSARlab server starts up.
+A [smart git puller](https://jupyterhub.github.io/nbgitpuller/) pulls in any changes to the repo each time a user's OpenSARlab server starts up.
 If a user has made changes to a notebook and the same notebook has been updated by ASF in the asf-jupyter-notebooks repo, the user will end up with two copies of that notebook.
 The user's version of the notebook will have a timestamp appended to its name and the notebook with the